TimNN/cargo-lipo/README.md

    rm -fv ../myproject/target/universal/*/*.a
    ```
 5. If you are planning to do `Archive` builds in the XCode application, you also need to go into your *"Build Settings"* and set *Enable Bitcode* to **`No`**.
 This is because Rust uses a different LLVM than Xcode does, and the in-application XCode `Archive` build process does a bitcode verification which will fail on Rust libraries with an error message such as: `Invalid value (Producer: 'LLVM13.0.0-rust-1.57.0-stable' Reader: 'LLVM APPLE_1_1300.0.29.30_0') for architecture arm64`

+A final note about XCode integration: because all XCode builds are "one target at a time", there's really no need to use `cargo lipo` at all when building for iOS.
+For an example of an Xcode product that invokes cargo directly, look at the apps in the [`rust-on-ios` project](https://github.com/brotskydotcom/rust-on-ios).

 ## Installation